grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 1. Create a `custom.yaml` file in your working directory.
 1. From the examples below, copy and paste either the Tempo Helm chart values or the Grafana Enterprise Traces (GET) Helm chart values into your file.
 1. Save your `custom.yaml` file.
-1. For simple deployments, leave the `storage` and `minio` sections as they are; MinIO will be deployed for you by the Helm chart and Tempo will use it to store traces (and other information if you are running GET).
-Further down this page, you will find instructions for customizing your trace storage configuration options, if the provided defaults are not what you are looking to test.
+1. For simple deployments, use the default `storage` and `minio` sections.
+The Helm chart deploys MinIO.
+Tempo uses it to store traces and other information, if you are running GET.
+Further down this page are instructions for customizing your trace storage configuration options.
 1. Set your traces values to configure the receivers on the Tempo distributor.
-(More detail on this is further down on this page.)
 1. Save the changes to your file.

 ### Tempo Helm chart values